sigsum/sigsum-go/doc/tools.md

 ```
 sigsum-key generate -o KEY-FILE
 ```
-This generates a new Ed25519 keypair (with key material provided by the `crypto/rand` module in the golang standard library).
+This generates a new Ed25519 key pair (with key material provided by the `crypto/rand` module in the golang standard library).
 The private key is stored to the given output KEY-FILE, in OpenSSH format.
 The private key is *not* encrypted, but stored with restrictive file